Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-\paragraph{X.509 certificates} The X.509~standard is broadly adopted on the internet as a fundamental component of the the https protocol~\citep{cooper2008internet}.
-These credentials are mostly organized in credential chains.
-For instance, a \ac{ca} creates a credential that binds a company to a domain and key-pair, and the company can use the binding key of this attestation to issue a credential to one of its web servers.
+The X.509~standard is broadly adopted on the internet as a fundamental component of the the Hypertext Transfer Protocol Secure (HTTPS)~\citep{cooper2008internet}.
+These credentials are mostly hierarchically organized in what is called ``credential chains''.
+For instance, a \ac{ca}, as one of the most trustworthy institutions in the ecosystem, can create a credential that binds a company to a domain and cryptographic key-pair.
+This company, in turn, can use the binding key-pair corresponding to this attestation to issue a credential to one of its web servers.
+Lastly, the web servers can identify themselves through this credential and, thus, establish secure connections to clients.
 Digital signatures are permanent; yet, sometimes, issuers realize that the reason for issuance ceases to exist prior to expiration.
 As the deletion of information can hardly be enforced, X.509~certificates hence carry a unique serial number that can be used in a \ac{vp} for checking their revocation state.
-The holder can interact with the issuer or the responsible \ac{ca} according to the \ac{ocsp} to get a short-lived signed confirmation about the non-revoked state that they can attach to the certificate when presenting it~\citep{delignat2016cinderella}.
+The holder can interact with the issuer or the responsible \ac{ca} according to the \ac{ocsp} to get a short-lived, signed confirmation about the non-revoked state that they can attach to the certificate when presenting it~\citep{delignat2016cinderella}.
 Alternatively, \acp{crl} can be used; where the verifier would download a list of all revoked certificates from the issuer or \ac{ca} that the issuer defined as responsible for maintaining the \ac{crl}~\citep{cooper2008internet}.